willnguyen1312/headlessplayback/packages/docs/src/index.md

   - title: Plugins ⚙︎
     details: The core library is extensible with plugins
   - title: Performance 🚀
-    details: Optimized for speed at scale
+    details: Optimized for speed at scale with < 3KB
 ---

 <script setup>